Proclamation of the republic in Germany: Liebknecht's proclamation

-After the troops surrounding the Palace had abandoned their posts in the face of the growing crowd, Liebknecht spoke a second time from the large window of Portal IV on the Palace's second floor.
+After the troops surrounding the Palace had abandoned their posts in the face of the growing crowd, Liebknecht spoke a second time from the large window of Portal IV directly above the gate.
 The speech was reproduced in the Vossische Zeitung as follows:"Party comrades, ... the day of freedom has dawned.
 Never again will a Hohenzollern set foot on this square.
 Seventy years ago, Frederick William IV stood here on the same spot and had to take off his cap in the face of the procession of those who had fallen on the barricades of Berlin for the cause of freedom, in the face of fifty blood-covered corpses.
 Another procession is passing by here today.
 They are the ghosts of the millions who gave their lives for the sacred cause of the proletariat.
 With split skulls, bathed in blood, these victims of tyranny stagger by, and they are followed by the ghosts of millions of women and children who perished in grief and misery for the cause of the proletariat.
 And millions and millions of blood sacrifices to the world war follow them.
 Today an immense crowd of enthusiastic proletarians stands in the same place to pay homage to the new freedom.
 Party comrades, I proclaim the Free Socialist Republic of Germany, which shall embrace all communities, in which there will be no more servants, in which every honest worker will find the honest reward for his labor.
 The rule of capitalism, which has turned Europe into a field of corpses, is broken.
 We call back our Russian brothers.
 They said to us when they left: 'If you have not achieved in a month what we have achieved, we will turn our backs on you.'
 And now it has taken barely four days.
 Even though the old has been torn down, ... we must not believe that our task is done.
 We must exert all our forces to build the government of the workers and soldiers and create a new state order of the proletariat, an order of peace, happiness and freedom for our German brothers and our brothers throughout the world.
 We extend our hands to them and call upon them to complete the world revolution.
 Whoever among you wants to see the Free Socialist Republic of Germany and the world revolution fulfilled, raise his hand in oath."